 The Working Group reviewed information collected in well permit applications.
-Currently, information collected for new well construction includes basic well parameters (type of well, depth, diameter, depth of seal), general location of the well on the property including proximity to property lines, sewer lines, leachfields and other features that could be impacted by a newly installed well, other parcels that will use the well, and water conservation measures that will be implemented for wells that will use more than two acre-feet of water per year.
-Gaps in readily accessible information needed for drought mitigation planning include GPS points for mapping exact well locations, depth to water, depth of screens, lithology information from driller logs, and, for replacement wells, reasons for decreased productivity of existing wells.
+Currently, information collected for new well construction includes basic well parameters (type of well, depth, diameter, depth of seal), general location of the well on the property including proximity to property lines, sewer lines, leachfields and other features that could be impacted by a newly installed well, other parcels that will be served by the well, and water conservation measures that will be implemented for wells that produce more than two acre-feet of water per year.
+Gaps in readily accessible information needed for drought mitigation planning include GPS points for mapping exact well locations, depth to water, depth of screens, lithology information from driller logs, and for replacement wells, reasons for decreased productivity of existing wells.

-As a result of these discussions, the Working Group made the following recommendations for managing well information (a complete list of recommendation is included in Appendix A):
+As a result of these discussions, the Working Group made the following recommendations for managing well information (a complete list of recommendations is included in Appendix A):

 - Create a spatial data layer in GIS representing residences served by wells.
-Use this to make a mailing list. - Improve the well database GIS layer (add new wells, review historic well logs, include information from well completion reports where available). - Improve well permit application forms to collect more information including the GPS location of the well and reason for replacement wells. - Request that staff work with the Commission to review the Well Ordinance. - i.
+Use this to make a mailing list. - Improve the well database GIS layer (add new wells, review historic well logs, include information from well completion reports where available). - Improve well permit application forms to collect more information including the GPS location of the well and reason for replacement wells. - Request that staff work with the Commission to review the Well Ordinance.
+One item of consideration will be possibly restricting new well installation in areas that are highly vulnerable to drought.

+b.
 Domestic Well Outreach Strategy